Your Perfect Memorial Day Weekend in Hendersonville, NC

 From Hosiery to Hops: Breathing Life into Lennox Station

-Meet David—part-owner and general manager of Trailside Brewing Co.—and Colleen, the brewery’s communications manager and events coordinator.
-Together, they help shape the welcoming spirit, strong sense of place, and packed calendar of events that define Trailside Brewing in Hendersonville, NC.
+Meet David and his wife Colleen Schnitzer, owners of Trailside Brewing Co.
+Together, they help shape the welcoming spirit, strong sense of community, and a packed calendar of events that define Trailside Brewing in Hendersonville, NC.

 The brewery sits in the historic Lennox Station, a former hosiery mill built in 1913.
 Over the years, the space has seen many uses—from a box company to one of the original Lowe’s hardware stores—but its latest chapter is full of fresh energy.